Rhinostone/gina/README.md

 ## Getting started with Gina I/O

 ### Initializing a project
-Let's create our first project and install gina.
+Let's create our first project and install Gina.
 Type everything after the __`$`__

 ``` tty